Traveling By Plane With Your Cat? Here's What you Need To Know and Bring

 1. Make sure your cat has a valid passport + vaccination certificate

 I believe every country has different rules when it comes to pet requirements.
-Please check with your vet what type of vaccinations and documents your pet needs.
+Please check with your vet about the type of vaccinations and documents your pet needs.
 In my case, my cat needed a rabies shot (you can get one that is valid for three years), and I had my vet issue him a new passport just in case.

 2. Call/check online if the airline you’re flying with accepts cats on board